-Richard Kelsey was appointed as Group Chief Actuary (SMF20) with effect from 19 January 2024.
-Prior to that, this function was filled by Grant Mitchell.
-The following changes were made to the Committee structure in Q4 2023:
+- Martyn Green was appointed as Group Chief Actuary (SMF20) with effect from 1 February 2025.
+Prior to that, this function was filled by Grant Mitchell. - Neil Southworth was appointed as Chair of the Risk Committee (SMF10) and Chair of the Audit Committee (SMF11), replacing Oliver Peterken and Kathryn Morgan respectively.

+The following changes were made to the Committee structure in 2024: